skpm/skpm/docs/assets.md

 ### NB

 * Name your subdirectories and files carefully so that you do not overwrite any resources built by your `webpack.skpm.config.js`.
-* Make sure to update `.gitignore` so that the assets copied to the `.sketchplugin` package.
+* Make sure to update `.gitignore` to exclude the assets copied to the `.sketchplugin`.
+(Easiest fix is to ignore the whole `.sketchplugin` directory).